gh0stwizard/libeav/README.md

 ## Tools

 There is an utility called `eav`.
-It will be installed by default.
+It will be installed by default to the `DESTDIR`/bin directory.
 It has a simple usage:

 ```
 shell> eav emails1.txt emails2.txt